If you like to incorporate both running and lifting into your training, you’d ideally have a different pair of shoes for each activity.

 That’s not always feasible due to budget or the inconvenience of carrying two pairs of shoes to the gym.
 Fortunately, there are shoes on the market that allow you to do both.

-So what is the best shoe for running and lifting?
-The best shoe for both running and lifting is the Nike Metcon 6.
-It has enough cushioning to absorb impact while running, but it’s stable enough to provide a solid platform when lifting.
-They are also durable and hold up well through multiple workouts per week.
+So what are the best lifting and running shoes?
+The best sneakers for working out when you’re running and lifting is the Nike Metcon 8.
+It has enough cushioning to absorb impact while running, but it’s stable enough to provide a solid strength training platform.
+It is also durable and holds up well through multiple workouts per week.

 Keep reading to learn more about what to look for in a shoe for both running and lifting as well as my top 5 shoe recommendations.

 PowerliftingTechnique.com is independent and supported by our readers.
 Please note that we may earn a commission if you buy through any of the links in our article (at no additional cost to you).
 For more, see our disclosures page.
 And thanks for supporting our team!

 How I Tested The Best Workout and Running Shoes